MatSciTools/HFCalc/README.md

 <img src="docs/HFCalc.png"></img>

 <b>HFCalc</b> is a first-principles software package that can currently calculate total energy of molecules using restricted Hartree-Fock theory.
 It is written in C++.
-It employs linear combination of aromic orbitals, where the atomic orbitals are represented using contracted Gaussians (STO-NG basis set).
+It employs linear combination of atomic orbitals, where the atomic orbitals are represented using contracted Gaussians (STO-NG basis set).
 It is free, open-source and in constant development.
 Header files from the Eigen and Boost libraries are used.

 ## Installation